How can I help you?

 grid.Children.Add(chipGroup);

-Now, define a simple data model of person with the name and image properties.
-Create a view model class and initialize a collection of persons as shown in the following code sample.
+Now, define a simple data model of person with the name properties.

 //Model class for chips